mjmayjai/WebsiteMonitor/README.txt

     dependency management system, so the simplicity of using so many external libraries was great.

-    I would like to call out that I have very little professional java experience, so if I have strange naming conventions or I'm missing some common Java pattern, my apologies.
+    I would like to call out that I have very little professional Java experience, so if I have strange naming conventions or I'm missing some common Java pattern, I would like to offer my apologies.
 I became accustomed with Maven while working on the old server stack for my last project in scala.